heyderpd/npm-dejavu-call/README.md

 Intercepts a function call and stores the result with the given context.
 In calls that have the same parameters, it will return the stored result.
 The proposal is to reduce the response time for processing heavy functions, but it always has the same result.
 Doing this in a simple and transparent way, taking away the need for developer memory management.
+Can store multiple functions and their contexts separately in an individual stack of items limit 20, each new surplus item will erase an older one.

 ## GET FAST!! - Reduced in test case from 107 milliseconds to 12 milliseconds